 As the holiday season approached, I added bath salts to my lineup, recognizing that it was a more “giftable” item to some people than, say, a jar of deodorant.
-At the time, I figured the more products, the better.
+At the time, I figured, the more products, the better.
 Still, since deodorant had been the trickiest to formulate, and had remained the most unique item—not to mention one I got the most enthusiastic responses to—it was always the first thing I talked about when someone approached my booth.
-It continued to be the most novel product I offered and the one that generated the most interest.
 And it was far and away my favorite, too.

 In December, I hosted my very own makers market, the “Winter Solstice Sundown.”
 I rented the local VFW hall for an evening, with full bar service for a festive mood.
 A friend designed a poster, advertising the event as “sponsored by Schmidt’s.”
 I had attended dozens of fairs and markets at this point, and I wanted a chance to do it my way.
 Schmidt’s was becoming more well known around the city, and I was eager to continue to grow my reputation.
 Chris helped me curate local musicians to play throughout the event, and I solicited applications for vendors.
 My goal was to display a variety of products, but not wanting to discriminate, I essentially accepted applicants on a first-come-first-served basis.
 The event filled up fast, and I used every inch of the space at the venue.
 I even had to turn away other vendors once we were full.
 In addition to the musicians, I invited a local Girl Scout troop to sing Christmas carols.
-We had a huge turnout, and everything went off without a hitch.
-I didn’t make any money on the event, but I loved the opportunity to experience firsthand how a market is planned and executed, and it was so gratifying to host an event and see the huge turnout (despite an angry vendor who complained one of the “screeching” musicians had given her a headache and demanded her registration fee be refunded).
+We had a huge turnout, and everything went off without a hitch (well, there was one angry vendor who complained one of the “screeching” musicians had given her a headache and demanded her registration fee be refunded).
+I didn’t make any money on the event, but I loved the opportunity to experience firsthand how a market is planned and executed, and it was so gratifying to host an event.

-By the end of the year, I felt like I was on fire with my business.
+By the end of 2011, I felt like I was on fire with my business.
 All my hard work to get into as many markets as possible, offer products at local shops, co-brand my work for Zenana, and expand my expertise and my community seemed to be paying off.
 I felt more confident than ever, and I had a vision for taking Schmidt’s further.
 For the first time in my life, I felt completely devoted to and passionate about my work.
 It all began when the excitement and pride I felt at having finally found “my thing” led me to want to share it with the world.
 I found that the community built in the process was rewarding beyond measure.
 Only by connecting with those around me was I able to hone my formula, cultivate an early following, and get my products to the next level.

 What to make of it

 Challenge yourself.
-To rise to the occasion, take chances, and seize opportunities for growth.
-This doesn’t mean say Yes to everything, or work for free, or do something you’re uncomfortable with.
+Rise to the occasion, take chances, and seize opportunities for growth.
+This doesn’t mean saying yes to everything, or working for free, or doing something you’re uncomfortable with.
 But do have faith you can figure out how, even if it takes a while, even if you need to ask for help.